awslabs/aws-orbit-workbench/tutorials/usage-architecture.markdown

     2. An Orbit Workbench Plugin can create and make available a Team dedicated CodeCommit repository.

-    3. Each Jupyter Notebook instance has a dedicated EBS Volume attached to supply high speed, ephemeral storage.
-This volume is encrypted with the Team dedicated KMS Key.

-    4. An Orbit Workbench Plugin can create and make available a Team dedicated Redshift Cluster.
+    3. An Orbit Workbench Plugin can create and make available a Team dedicated Redshift Cluster.
 The Cluster has a Team shared Security Group attached to enable and restrict access, uses the Team IAM Role for access to data in S3, and encrypts data stored in the Cluster with the Team dedicated KMS Key.

-    5. An Orbit Workbench Plugin can create and make available one or more Team dedicated EMR Clusters.
+    4. An Orbit Workbench Plugin can create and make available one or more Team dedicated EMR Clusters.
 These clusters attach the Team shared Security Group to their Master to enable and restrict access, use the Team IAM Role as their EC2 Instance Profile, and are configured to encrypt data locally and off-cluster with the Team KMS Key.

-    6. Teams are granted read/write access to specific S3 Buckets and Prefixes to be used as "Scratch" space.
+    5. Teams are granted read/write access to specific S3 Buckets and Prefixes to be used as "Scratch" space.
 These preexisting Buckets are provided as input parameters by Administrators when a Team is deployed.
 The Team IAM Role is configured to grant read/write access to Team dedicated Prefixes within these buckets.

-    7. A Team dedicated EFS Access Point is created to provide a shared Team "Drive".
+    6. A Team dedicated EFS Access Point is created to provide a shared Team "Drive".
 The preexisting EFS Volume is provided as an input parameter by Administrators when a Team is deployed.

 ## Env and Team Deployemnt
 It is expected that organizations will deploy the Orbit Env and one or more Teams into existing AWS environments.
 Prerequistes of these environments are: